What is a standard door height?

 If you need more details on sizes before you start, you can check our guide on standard door sizes to compare measurements and narrow down your options.

-Custom Door Heights When and Why to Go Beyond the Standard
+Custom Door Heights: When and Why to Go Beyond the Standard

 Benefits of Custom Sized Doors